-Opt for a first insulating layer underneath to conserve your body heat, with a warm sweater (or even two in very cold weather!).
-Add a light windcheater, ideally waterproof and breathable jacket that will protect you from the wind.
-The layering of clothing will allow you to remove certain layers if necessary.
-Avoid overlapping more than 3 layers of clothing.
-Thus, in case of very cold temperatures, replace the windcheater with a thicker one.
+Opt for a first insulating layer to conserve your body heat, and layer it with a warm sweater (or even two in very cold weather!).
+Add a light windbreaker, ideally one that is waterproof and breathable which will protect you from the wind.
+By layering your clothes, you’ll be able to remove them as you start to sweat.

-In winter, with the cold temperatures, we don't necessarily feel the need or desire to drink water during our runs.
-However, it has been proven that running for more than an hour requires optimal hydration.
-A little tip for the winter, if you don’t want your bottle to freeze, use a small isothermal pocket or put your bottle in your coat.
-It is also important to eat even during cold weather!
-If you didn't know it, Näak bars don't freeze, even at very low temperatures, making them the perfect snack for your winter runs!
+Even though you might not sweat as much when it’s cold outside, staying hydrated is still extremely important, especially if you’re running for hours at a time.
+A little tip for the winter: if you don’t want your bottle to freeze, use a small isothermal pocket or put your bottle in your coat.
+It is also important to fuel during long runs!
+Another tip: Näak bars don't freeze, even at very low temperatures, making them the perfect snack for your winter runs!

-If you need more advice about your nutrition during winter, click here to see our 5 winter nutrition tips!
-Now that you know everything for a good winter session, you are ready to train in winter and take the necessary precautions!
+If you need more advice about nutrition during the winter, click here to see our 5 winter nutrition tips!
+Now that you have all the tools for a good winter season, you are ready to train in winter!